Usually, pain is considered chronic if it does one of the following:

 Opioids Opioid Pain Relievers Pain relievers (analgesics) are the main drugs used to treat pain.
 Doctors choose a pain reliever based on the type and duration of pain and on the drug's likely benefits and risks.
 Most pain... read more are used only if other drugs and treatments (such as physical therapy) have not been effective.
 Use of opioids is limited because they may have side effects, such as an opioid use disorder Substance Use Disorders Substance use disorders generally involve behavior patterns in which people continue to use a substance (for example, a recreational drug) despite having problems caused by its use.
 The substances... read more (addiction), slowing of breathing (respiratory depression), and death due to overdose.
 Opioids are most often used to treat moderate to severe pain due to cancer or to other disorders that shorten lifespan (terminal disorders).
 Opioids are also used as part of hospice care Hospice Care Hospice is a concept and a program of care that is specifically designed to minimize suffering for dying people and their family members.
 In the United States, hospice is the only widely available... read more for people at the end of life.

-Before prescribing opioids for any type of chronic pain, doctors ask the person questions to determine the following:
+Before prescribing opioids for any type of chronic pain, doctors consider the following:

 Whether the person is at risk of misuse or abuse of an opioid drug or is likely to use the drugs for other purposes (for example, to sell them)